andycranston/ipv4grep/README.md

 001.002.003.004
 ```

-are not as octets are not allowed to have leading zeroes.
+are not as the octets that make up an IPv4 address are not allowed to have leading zeroes.

 If this is to restrictive the check for a valid IPv4 address can be skipped by using the `-c` command
-line option as follows:
+line option with an argument of 'n' as follows:

 ```
 ipv4grep -f filename -i 001.002.003.004 -c n